origindesign/docs/docs/workflow.md

 ````
 - Get sftp details from Live environment Connection Info and download drupal files folder using ftp program

-- Add URL alias to hosts file so you can access from a web browser
+- Add URL alias to windows hosts file so you can access from a web browser
+- C:\Windows\System32\drivers\etc\hosts
 ````
 127.0.0.1    <site-name>.docker.localhost
 127.0.0.1    pma.<site-name>.docker.localhost